 Know I am here and always will be.

 I end this letter, but never my love, saying that our road has been unconventional, eclectic and filled with imperfections.
 Nevertheless, we are now older, wiser and still growing, and I thank you.
 Thank you for giving me the chance to grow in ways that have marked me forever.
 Realizing I don’t have all the answers.
 Learning to leave yesterday in yesterday and making today fresh and new.
-Thank you for allowing me into your heart and world.
+Thank you for allowing me into your heart and world as your stepmother.
 Thank you for preparing me to be a better mother, a calmer mother, a more informed mother, a better woman.
 You are indelibly mine, not through a blood line, but through the strongest line of all, my heart.

 Candace Beach has been married to Ralph Beach for 15 years and they have a blended family that consists of 2 boys, Ralph Jr. (34) and Carlisle (14), as well as 2 girls named Barbara-Ann (26) and Candyce (13), YIKES!
 She sees motherhood as ever changing, like the gift that keeps on giving, Sometimes heartache and other times great joy!